ChrstphrHll/npc_gen/students/Mya Nelaeryn.md

 year: 2
 guild: Elkenval
 partyID: 22
+tags:
+- Human
+- Barbarian
+- Protection
+- 2nd
+- Elkenval
 ---
 # Mya Nelaeryn
 ---
 ### Description
 - 2nd year Human Barbarian in Elkenval
-- straight auburn hair that's braided with pink ribbon (long), Pale Gray eyes, and Fair skin
+- straight auburn hair that's braided with pink ribbon (long), Pale Brown eyes, and Fair skin
 - Is Folksy and Evil, and has Creativity as their ideal

 ### Organizations